 - During an on-site visit or via a phone call, inquire from the facility's point of contact if any new secure facility had been newly established.
-Ask about the new facility's location, features, and what entity has administrative oversight over it. - 2.
-Establish a Memorandum of Understanding (MOU) between CJPA with all the facility administrators or involved entities listed under the Monitoring Universe.
+Ask about the new facility's location, features, and what entity has administrative oversight over it. - 2) Establish an Memorandum of Understanding (MOU) between CJPA with all the facility administrators or involved entities listed under the Monitoring Universe.
 The MOU will establish a coordination plan in which the facility administration will provide a quarterly update of whether the identified facilities remain at status quo or if new facilities have been established.
-CJPA is currently looking into implementing the use of the MOU with involved entities such as the Department of Corrections (DOC), Department of Public
+CJPA is currently looking into implementing the use of the MOU with involved entities such as the Department of Corrections (DOC), Department of Public Safety (DPS), and the Department of Youth Services (DYS).

-SUMMARY OF ELEMENT STATE'S PLAN TO ADDRESS ELEMENT Safety (DPS), and the Department of Youth Services (DYS).
 The CM will maintain a Compliance Monitoring Universe.
 The Compliance Monitoring Universe identifies all facilities established in the CNMI that are its jails, lockups, secure detention facilities, or secure correctional facilities.
-Updates on the Compliance Monitoring Universe will be made annually by the CM.
-This process will be done through interviews with contact personnel with each facility name in the Monitoring Universe.
+Updates on the Compliance Monitoring Universe Log will be made annually by the CM.
+This process will be done through interviews with contact personnel with each facility name in the log.